infleet/.github/profile/README.md

 - Free to be and do
 - 1% better every day
-- From humman to humman
+- From human to human

 <!--